Encryption and Security

 Data at rest (AWS)

-Archived videos, user history, and audit logs are securely stored in AWS using AES 256-bit encryption.
+Archived videos, user history, and audit logs are securely stored in AWS using AES encryption.

 User authentication

-Verkada has stringent password requirements and session management to ensure security, and supports Security Assertion Markup Language (SAML)/OAuth for single sign-on and 2-factor authentication (via SMS and authenticator applications).
+Verkada has stringent password requirements and session management to ensure security, and supports Security Assertion Markup Language (SAML) for single sign-on and multi-factor authentication options (including SMS and authenticator applications).

 Role-based access control

-Verkada Command supports control over the locations, cameras, and functions (such as viewing, sharing live, archived video clips, and notifications) that ensure only authorized personnel can manage camera feeds and archives.
+Verkada Command supports control over the devices, locations, sites, cameras, and functions such as viewing camera footage, sharing live links, archived video clips, and notifications.
+Access role based access controls ensure only authorized personnel can manage camera feeds and archives.

 • Audit logging: All actions in Command are tracked and available for review and export by administrators and law enforcement (as necessary).
-When a user archives and downloads a clip, those actions are recorded to confirm appropriate personnel are performing the action.
+When a user archives footage, downloads a video clip, or changes organization settings, those actions are recorded to confirm appropriate personnel are performing the action.

 Did this answer your question?